ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 - Each of the next $Q$ lines begins with a single character equal to one of `N`, `F`, `U`, `R` or `Q`, denoting the type of the query to process, then a space, and then either two space-separated integers (if the single character was `N`) or two space-separated integers (otherwise), representing the encrypted arguments for that query

 ### Output
-For each test case, print a single line containing one integer ― the final value of $\textit{decryptionKey}$ after processing all $Q$ queries.
+For each test case, print a single line containing one integer ― the final value of $d$ after processing all $Q$ queries.

 ### Constraints
 - $1 \le T \le 1,000$